Snepsts/albino/README.md

 ## Building
 I build this project using the gcc compiler (g++) and gkmm package version 3.20.1.

-At this point in development Linux (Ubuntu in particular) is the only OS I can guarantee this builds on.
+At this point in development, Linux (Ubuntu in particular) is the only OS I can guarantee this builds on.
 I currently use Lubuntu 16.04.

 Here's the packages you'll need from the get-go:

 `sudo apt install build-essential gtkmm-3.0 git`

-That should satisfy the dependencies, if there's anymore feel free to let me know so I can add them.
+That should satisfy the dependencies, if there's any others feel free to let me know so I can add them.

 You'll need to clone this git next: